brettz9/webappfind/README-old.md

-- LOOK AT old-files BRANCH for deleted info!!!
+- LOOK AT old-\* folders for deleted info!!!

 # Comparison to other standards and tools